 Guardian Angels Church

-My Dear Parishioners,
+My Dear Parishioners and Visitors,

 DISCOVER A BEAUTIFUL FAITH IN THE CATHOLIC CHURCH.
 Over the years, there have been an untold number of questions and objections raised about the Catholic Church’s teachings and practices.
 The answers are there, and it’s worth your time to find them.
 As the Venerable Archbishop Fulton Sheen once said, “There are not even 100 people in this country who hate the Catholic Church, but there are millions who hate what they think the Catholic Church to be.”
 The Lord wants us all to know and understand His truth, so we can embrace it wholeheartedly and live by it.
 Christ reminds us, “The truth shall make you free” (John 8:32).